-Table 5-13 describes the miscellaneous options for the advancedproxyconfig CLI command.
+Table 6-12 describes the miscellaneous options for the advancedproxyconfig CLI command.

-Table 5-13 advancedproxyconfig CLI Command - Miscellaneous Options
+Table 6-12 advancedproxyconfig CLI Command-Miscellaneous Options

-Option Valid Values Default Value Web Proxy Must Restart Description Would you like proxy to respond to health checks from L4 switches (always enabled if WSA is in L4 transparent mode)?
-Yes, No (Boolean) No Yes Disable/Enable support for responding to health checks from L4 switches (always enabled if WSA is in L4 transparent mode).
-L4 switches issue 'HEAD / HTTP/1.0' requests directed at the proxy to ensure that it is responding.
+Option Valid Values Default Value Web Proxy Must Restart Description Would you like proxy to respond to health checks from Layer 4 switches (always enabled if WSA is in L4 transparent mode)?
+Yes, No (Boolean) No Yes Disable/Enable support for responding to health checks from Layer 4 switches (always enabled if WSA is in L4 transparent mode).
+Layer 4 switches issue 'HEAD / HTTP/1.0' requests directed at the proxy to ensure that it is responding.
 Would you like proxy to perform dynamic adjustment of TCP receive window size?
 Yes, No (Boolean) Yes Yes Disable/Enable dynamic adjustment of TCP receive window size.
 Enable caching of HTTPS responses?
 Yes, No (Boolean) No No Choose whether or not the Web Security appliance should store HTTPS responses in the web cache.
 Enter minimum idle timeout for checking unresponsive upstream proxy (in seconds).
 Time in seconds 10 No The minimum amount of time the Web Proxy waits before checking if an upstream proxy is still unavailable.
 Enter maximum idle timeout for checking unresponsive upstream proxy (in seconds).
 Time in seconds 86400 No The maximum amount of time the Web Proxy waits before checking if an upstream proxy is still unavailable.

-Table 5-13 advancedproxyconfig CLI Command-Miscellaneous Options (continued)
+Table 6-12 advancedproxyconfig CLI Command-Miscellaneous Options (continued)

-Option Valid Values Default Value Web Proxy Must Restart Description Mode of the proxy: 1, 2, 3 2 Yes Choose how to deploy the Web Proxy using one of the following options: 1.
-Explicit forward mode only 2.
-Transparent mode with L4 Switch or no device for redirection 3.
+Option Valid Values Default Value Web Proxy Must Restart Description Mode of the proxy: 1, 2, 3 2 Yes Choose how to deploy the Web Proxy using one of the following options: • 1.
+Explicit forward mode only • 2.
+Transparent mode with L4 Switch or no device for redirection • 3.
 Transparent mode with WCCP v2 Router for redirection For more information, see Deployment Overview, page 3-1.
 Spoofing of the client IP by the proxy: 1, 2, 3 1 No Choose whether or not the Web Proxy should spoof IP addresses when sending requests to upstream proxies and servers using one of the following options: 1.
 Disable 2.
 Enable for all requests 3.
 Enable for transparent requests only When IP spoofing is enabled, requests originating from a client retain the client's source address and appear to originate from the client rather than from the Web Security appliance.
-Note: When IP spoofing is enabled and the appliance is connected to a WCCP router, configure a WCCP service to redirect the return path.
+Note When IP spoofing is enabled and the appliance is connected to a WCCP router, configure a WCCP service to redirect the return path.
+Do you want to pass HTTP X-Forwarded-For headers?
+Yes, No (Boolean) Yes No Choose whether or not the Web Proxy retains any "X-Forwarded-For" header included in the requests it receives.
+When set to No, the Web Proxy removes any "X-Forwarded-For" header from requests that enter the Web Proxy from a downstream proxy server.
+You might want to do this if the downstream proxy server includes client IP address in the header and you do not want to expose those IP addresses to servers outside your network.

-Table 5-13 advancedproxyconfig CLI Command-Miscellaneous Options (continued)
+Table 6-12 advancedproxyconfig CLI Command-Miscellaneous Options (continued)